Five things a UK freshman learned in their first month

 2. The dining hall is good, but repetitive

 You have to find ways to spice up dining hall food, unless you’d like to be stuck with chicken tenders and pizza for a year.
-To all my fellow picky eaters, try new foods!
+To all my fellow picky eaters, try new foods.
 There are options outside of your norm, and they are worth a shot.
-If all else fails, the dining halls still have chicken tenders as a constant.
+If all else fails, the dining halls still have chicken tenders to fall back on.
 Grab something from each station and create your own meal.

 3. You can never own enough blue clothing